Dubois caps hat trick in OT, Blue Jackets put Leafs on brink

 Jones made it 3-2 with a wrist shot from the right circle over Andersen’s shoulder at 7:28 of the third, and Dubois tied it on a rush with 9:11 remaining in regulation.

+“We stayed with it, started playing some good hockey late second, third period and found ourselves back in it,” Jones said.
+“Overtime wasn’t our best, but we found a way to stick together, play some solid defense, block some shots and when we got a chance (Dubois) didn’t miss.”

-Toronto Leafs got a break on a Columbus power play when Ceci’s shot from the right point was deflected in off the ankle of defenseman Jones with 1:08 left in the first.
+Toronto got a break on a first-period Columbus power play when Ceci’s shot from the right point was deflected in off the ankle of defenseman Jones.

 Nylander scored from the doorstep off a feed from Mitch Marner 10 seconds into a power play at 7:08 of the second.
-Robertson, an 18-year-old rookie, got his first NHL goal when his shot from the left circle hit Korpisalo then tricked through his legs and across the line at 8:48, chasing Korpisalo.
+Robertson, an 18-year-old rookie, got his first NHL goal when his shot from the left circle hit Korpisalo then tricked through his legs and across the line at 8:48, chasing the starting netminder.

+“It gave us a chance to catch our breath,” Columbus coach John Tortorella said of the goalie switch.
+“I think that’s one of the biggest things.
+We needed to stop and slow it down it down a little bit because it was getting away from us.”

+Toronto saw a different Columbus team than in the Game 2 shutout in which the Blue Jackets struggled to sustain any offensive pressure.

 NOTES: Ceci’s only goal of the regular season also came against the Blue Jackets. … Dubois’ hat trick was the first in Blue Jackets playoff history. … Toronto was without D Jake Muzzin, who left Tuesday’s game on a stretcher after his head made violent contact with Oliver Bjorkstrand’s knee.
 He is out of the hospital and back with the team but unavailable for the rest of the series.
 Martin Marancin skated in his place.